jaguapard/CalamityTweaks/README.md

 Aflame: no longer disables your natural life regeneration, instead reducing it by 5.
 Debuff DPS increased from 2664 to 3000, enemies aflame recieve 15% more damage.

-Lecherous: orb health reduced from 184,445 to 120,000, increased speed and turn rate by 50%, reduced hearts dropped on death from 7 to 6
+Lecherous: orb health reduced from 184,445 to 120,000, increased Orb's speed and turn rate by 50%, reduced hearts dropped on death from 7 to 6

 Oblatory: self-damage chance increased from 25% to 100% and damage now proportionally scales with use time of the weapon, 60 use time = 5 health lost, 30 - 2.5, 15 - 1.25, etc. Any fractional damage is moved to next use.